-This day’s wake-up call was the earliest yet and, after three stops, we began the two-hour late-afternoon bus drive to Lodi, a ride that saw exhaustion overwhelm and transform us into a snoozing and drooling lot.
+This day’s wake-up call was the earliest yet and, after three stops, we began the two-hour late-afternoon bus drive to Lodi, a ride that saw exhaustion overwhelm and transform us into a snoozing drooling lot.
 (Okay, maybe only snoozing.)
 Making Lodi and its wines seem an even harder sell: our previous stops included legendary Stag’s Leap (of 1976 Judgment of Paris fame) and stylish Raymond (a memorable blend of wine and eye candy).
-Not easy acts to follow.
+Hard acts to follow.

 It’s an agricultural region, we’re very relaxed.
 (Not like those serious Napa guys.)
 As I said, we’re laid-back in Lodi.
 (But that doesn’t mean we don’t make quality wine, just like Napa.)
 In fact, if we were any more relaxed and laid-back, we’d be too relaxed and laid-back to tell you about it.
-(Or about our incredibly diverse wines that deserve just as much attention as other nearby regions that I won’t name.)
+(Or our incredibly diverse wines that deserve just as much attention as other nearby regions that I won’t name.)
 So, catch the Lodi spirit and relax.
 I mean it.
 Relax.
 RELAX NOW!

 Enter the sunset.
-As we drive to LangeTwins winery, the sun steadily dips toward those flat Lodi fields full of fruitless vines, long emptied due to one of the earliest harvests on record.
+As we drive to LangeTwins winery, the sun steadily dips toward flat Lodi fields full of fruitless vines, long picked due to one of the earliest harvests on record.
 It looks like a glowing orange candy through the tinted windows.
-At least once per minute, this or that journalist mentions that the sunset is beautiful, that it would be nice to get some photos, that it might soon be too late, that—well, it’s a subtle but regular message to STOP THE BUS NOW!
+At least once per minute, this or that journalist mentions that the sunset is beautiful, that it would be nice to get photos, that it might soon be too late, that—well, it’s a subtle but regular message to STOP THE BUS NOW!
 King finally orders it to halt.
 We hustle off and futilely seek a perfect spot to get photos, stymied by those very vines that inspired our visit.
 Never mind.
 The collective energy has risen a few notches.

-A few minutes later, we get to LangeTwins, which is in Jahant, the most central of Lodi’s seven sub-regions.
+A few minutes later, we get to LangeTwins, in Jahant, the most central of Lodi’s seven sub-regions.
 It’s a huge neat winery owned by a family whose roots date to the 1870s.
 We head down a walkway, complete with water fountains and grassy fringes, and into a tasting area.
 Beyond that is an open cellar with tables set for dinner in a clearing between rows of barrels.